Skip to main content

 Parts Editor

-The Parts Editor is the heart of your sound design in Octatrack Manager.
-It allows you to modify the four "snapshots" (kits) available in each bank, giving you a powerful interface for tweaking machine parameters, effects, and LFOs.
+The Parts Editor is the heart of sound design in Octatrack Manager.
+It allows to modify the four Parts ("snapshots" or "kits") available in each bank, giving you a powerful interface for tweaking machine parameters, effects, and LFOs.

 Parts Editor